Harry040502/Harry040502/README.md

-# Hi, my name is Harry, I'm a D365 Analys.
+# Hi, my name is Harry, I'm a D365 Analyst.
 This profile represents my work at University.

 Welcome to my GitHub profile!